-Not to retaliate against any employee claiming non-compliance with the provisions of these Ordinances and to comply with federal law prohibiting retaliation for union organizing (Regulation #4).
+Not to retaliate against any employee claiming non-compliance with the provisions of this Ordinance and to comply with federal law prohibiting retaliation for union organizing.

-TO BE FILLED OUT BY THE CONTRACTOR: .
+TO BE FILLED OUT B THE CONTRACTOR: 1.
 Company Name: Email Address: 2.
-STATE the number of employees working ON THIS CITY CONTRACT: 3.
-ATTACH a copy of your company's 1 stPAYROLL under THIS CITY CONTRACT.
-4. INDICATE (highlight, underline) on the payroll which employees are working ON THIS CITY CONTRACT.
-5. Do you provide health benefits (such as medical, dental, vision, mental health, and disability insurance) to your employees?
-Tyes No If YES, STATE how much, if any, employees pay for co-premiums: \$ FAILURE TO COMPLY WITH THESE REQUIREMENTS WILL RESULT IN WITHHOLDING OF PAYMENTS BY THE CITY CONTROLLER, OR A RECOMMENDATION TO THE AWARDING AUTHORITY FOR CONTRACT TERMINATION .
-ALL INFORMATION SUBMITTED IS SUBJECT TO VERIFICATION, AND FALSE INFORMATION MAY RESULT IN CONTRACT TERMINATION.
-I understand that the em Office of Contract Comp ployee information provided he liance for the purpose of monito erein is confidential and will be used by the City of Los Angeles, oring the Living Wage Ordinance.
-Print Name of Person Completing This Form Signature of Person Completing This Form Title Phone # Date AWARDING DEPARTMENT USE ONLY:
+STATE the number of employees working ON THIS CITYC ONTRACT: 3.
+ATTACH a copy of your company's 1 PAYROLL under TH S CITY CONTRACT.
+4. Do you provide health benefits (such as medical, dental, vis employees?
+Yes No ion, mental health, and disability insurance) to your If YES, provide the employer's monthly contribution amoun working on THIS CITY CONTRACT. (s) toward the health benefits premium(s) for each employee FAILURE TO COMPLY WITH THESE REQUIREMENTS WIL CITY CONTROLLER, OR A RECOMMENDATION TO THE A ALL INFORMATION SUBMITTED IS SUBJECT TO VERIFIC CONTRACT TERMINATION.
+WARDING AUTHORITY FOR CONTRACT TERMINATION.
+I understand that the employee information provided herein w Compliance for the purpose of monitoring the Living Wage Or Print Name of Person Completing this Form Signature of Person Completing this Form Title Phone # Date AWARDING DEPAR TMENT USE ONLY: Dept:Contact: Phone #:Contract #:

-Contact Phone: